Home » Do Quaker Parrots Like To Cuddle?

 Untrained or neglected Quakers will likely be standoffish toward people and could show unfriendliness or act defensively (hiss, lunge, or bite) toward those who get too close.

 Quakers may also display this behavior toward unfamiliar people.
-For example, Quakers who’ve been rehomed several times or mistreated by a previous owner may never establish bonds of love and trust.
+For example, Quakers who’ve been rehomed several times or mistreated by a previous owner may never establish trusting bonds.

-Birds that have been properly trained, raised, cared for, and given attention and affection will likely return this warmth and kindness to their human caregiver(s).
+Birds trained, raised, cared for, and given attention and affection will likely return this warmth and kindness to their human caregiver(s).

 Quaker parrots will nuzzle against those they’ve bonded with closely.
-Of course, new owners must be patient because it takes time for pet birds to trust individual humans.
+Of course, new owners must be patient because it takes time for pet parrots to trust new people.

 are quaker parrots affectionate?

-The bond that can develop between a human and a Quaker parrot has been likened to the same kind of bond humans have with cats and dogs.
+The bond that can develop between a human and a Quaker parrot has been likened to the bond humans have with cats and dogs.

 Mental Health Benefits